KevinAlberto01/3.MachineLearning/1.FundamentalsML/1.HandwrittenDigitClassifier(MNIST)/1.3TrainingMultipleAlgorithms/Readme.md

     - Sensitive to Neighbors and data

 * **3.Support Vector Machine (SVM)**
-    -Tens to be robust for this type of problems
+    - Tens to be robust for this type of problems

 * **4.Multi-Layer Perceptron(MLP)**
-    -Can Perform very well, but it depends on the training
+    - Can Perform very well, but it depends on the training

 <p align = "center" >
     <h2 align = "Center">📝 Results 📝 </h2>